quantumlib/ReCirq/README.md

 [OpenFermion-Cirq](https://github.com/quantumlib/openfermion-cirq)

 ReCirq is not an official Google product.
-Copyright 2020 The Cirq Developers.
+Copyright 2020 Google.